VirtualEmbryo/foambryo/README.md

 We rely on a companion tool [**delaunay-watershed**](https://github.com/VirtualEmbryo/delaunay-watershed) that we developed to construct precise multimaterial meshes from instance segmentations.
 From these multimaterial meshes, we can efficiently and robustly extract junction angles and interface curvatures, and invert the **Young-Dupré** and **Laplace** laws, to retrieve the fundamental forces involved in the mechanical equilibrium of foam-like cell aggregates: **surface tensions** $\gamma_{ij}$ and **cell pressures** $p_i$.

-The viewer is based on **Polyscope**, a popular viewer designed to visualise 3-dimensional geometrical structures.
+The viewer is based on [**Polyscope**](https://github.com/nmwsharp/polyscope), a C++/Python viewer designed to visualize 3-dimensional geometrical, in particular meshes.

 ### Installation